Jennifer

 Dr.

-University of Alberta Department of Renewable Resources
+University of Alberta School of Forest Science and Management

 Dr.

-University of Alberta Department of Renewable Resources
+University of Alberta School of Forest Science and Management

 Northern Forestry Centre (Natural Resources Canada)